research-ag/icrc-84/icrc-84.md

 has never used the service before, or has never used the service for the given Token before then the method simply returns a value of zero.

-Returned balances are filtered using provided tokens vector argument.
-Canister returns only balances for provided tokens when argument length is greater than zero.
-Empty vector argument would result in returning all the balances across supported tokens.

 ## Notification